Why People Hate Unit Testing and How to Bring Back the Love

 This breaks down into some common reasons developers cite that limit the adoption of unit testing as a core development practice include:

-- There is lot of manual coding involved, often even more than was required to implement a specific feature or enhancement.
+There is a lot of manual coding involved, often even more than was required to implement a specific feature or enhancement.

 To help with these limitations, there are several existing tools that are currently available that can help with unit testing.
 Unit testing and assertion frameworks provide standardized execution formats (i.e. Junit) for seamless integration into CI infrastructure (e.g. Jenkins, Bamboo, TeamCity).
 IDEs help in the creation of test code (e.g. Eclipse, IntelliJ).
 Mocking frameworks isolate the code from its dependencies (e.g. Mockito, PowerMock).
 Code coverage tools provide some visibility into what code was executed (e.g. Emma, Cobertura, Clover).
 Debuggers allow developers to monitor and inspect the step-by-step execution of an individual test.